ynput/ayon-documentation/website/docs/dev_launcher.md

 We aim to closely follow the [**VFX Reference Platform**](https://vfxplatform.com/).

-AYON is written in Python 3, with some elements still running in Python 2 until all DCCs are fully updated.
-For a list of those not yet updated, visit the [VFX Python3 tracker](https://vfxpy.com/).

 We use [CX_Freeze](https://cx-freeze.readthedocs.io/en/latest) to freeze the Python code and its dependencies, and [Poetry](https://python-poetry.org/) for virtual environment management.

 Comprehensive build steps are provided: